facelessuser/backrefs/docs/src/markdown/installation.md

 ## Overview

-Backrefs doesn't have any required external dependencies.
-If desired, you can install the optional [Regex][regex] module and use Backrefs with either Python's Re module or the Regex module.
-Instructions to install with and without optional dependencies is found below.
+Backrefs is a wrapper around Python's built-in [Re][re] and the 3rd party [Regex][regex] library.
+Backrefs adds various additional back references (and a couple other features) that are known to some regular expression engines, but not to Python's Re and/or Regex.
+The supported references actually vary depending on the regular expression engine being used as the engine may already have support for some, or things that prevent implementation of a feature.

+Backrefs comes in two flavors: `bre` (a Re wrapper) and `bregex` (a Regex wrapper).

 ## Installation

 There are a couple of recommended ways to install Backrefs.
-If you would like to install in a virtual machine, you can do that as well.

 1. Install with pip: